 - SPT-2 18 gauge 150 ft spools (x2) = $94.13

 - Additional AC lights (10 strands, 100 lights each) = $50.00

 Total = $332.59

 All prices are listed in USD.
 Does not include taxes or shipping fees.

 What kind of hardware do you use?

-The Falcon Pi Player is installed in the Raspberry Pi.
+The Falcon Pi Player is installed on the Raspberry Pi.
 The Rasberry Pi controls the relays, which in turn controls all of the lights.
-The Pi controls each of the 24 channels of relays via the GPIO pins on the Raspberry Pi.
+The Pi controls each of the 24 channels of relays via the GPIO pins that it has.